Computer Use Policy

 MMI treats electronically stored information, including personal files, as confidential.
 Use of campus e-mail, the Internet, or networks have been subject to criminal, civil, and/or university sanctions at other institutions, which means that the privilege of confidentiality is not absolute, but may be overridden by court order (Federal Rules of Civil Procedure Rule 16 effective Dec 1, 2006).
 Information critical to the operation of MMI, regardless of its format, is an asset and measures should be taken to protect this asset from unauthorized modification, destruction, or disclosure, whether accidental or intentional.
 Under Alabama Code 13A-8-102, it is a crime to attempt or achieve access to, communication of, examination of, or modification of, to destroy, or to disclose, use, or take data, computer programs or supporting documentation.

-In plainer words, under pain of state law, no one may use, transmit, change, or delete another user’s files or software without permission or introduce destructive software, such as programs known as computer viruses, Trojan horses, or worms, into any computer, computer system, or network.
+Liable to the penalty of state law, no one may use, transmit, change, or delete another user’s files or software without permission or introduce destructive software, such as programs known as computer viruses, Trojan horses, or worms, into any computer, computer system, or network.

 By connecting to the MMI network and logging on with a valid ID and password, each user understands and agrees to abide by these guidelines.

 Electronic Mail (e-mail) Protocol